 - Login to No-IP.com (create an account if you don’t have one, it’s free) and click on “Add Domain” under Monitoring on the left hand side.

 - Pick a Monitoring package.
 Click on “Basic” or “Advanced” for more information and click the radio box on the one you decide on.
 If you want failover support, the Advanced package is the one you want.
 Enter the domain you would like to have monitored.
 If No-IP.com manages your domain, choose it from the list.
 Otherwise enter it in the space below.
-Click the “add my domain button” and activate it.
+Click the “Add Domain” button, and proceed to checkout.

-- The next page lists the options for this monitor.
-To start Monitoring immediately I would chose “Yes” to activate.
-If you run your web server on a port other than 80, enter it in the port section.
-If you signed up for the Advanced package, you can enable failover support for this host by clicking “Yes” on “Use Offline Settings”.
-Make sure you set up your offline settings for this host under the “Plus” link on the top left when you are done, if you have not already.
+- If you run your web server on a port other than 80, enter it in the port section.
+Use the dropdown menu to select the a specific path or file.
+Select “Yes” to activate.
+If you signed up for the Advanced package, you can enable failover support for this hostname by clicking “Yes” on “Use Offline Settings”.
+Make sure you set up your offline settings for this hostname under My Services > DNS Records > Modify (to the right of the hostname that is being monitored) when you are done, if you have not already.

-- The next step on the page is to figure out where you want the alerts sent.
+- The next step is configuring alerts.
 I entered my primary email address for the primary.
-And since my cell phone can receive emails I put that for the secondary.
+And since my cell phone can receive emails, I put that for the secondary.
 This way, I will get notified on both if Monitoring sees a problem.

-- The last step is to decide when I want to get notifications.
-You can select different rules in the “Notify on” list.
-Since I want to know about anything that happens I selected, “All Events” for my primary email account.
-For the phone I’m a bit pickier, so I selected “Critical and Recovery”.
+- You can select different rules in the “Notify on” list.
+Since I want to know about anything that happens, I selected “All Events” for my primary email account.
+For the phone I’m more particular, so I selected “Critical and Recovery”.
 This way I will only get alerts on my cell phone when my site is confirmed down or when it recovers.

-- Click “Add”, and that’s it.
-Your service will be checked the next time the monitoring service runs.
-You can go view how it is doing at the “View Status” link under Monitoring or under Manage Monitors.
+- Click “Create”, and that’s it.
+Your device will be checked the next time the Monitoring service runs.
+You can view the status of the monitor under My Services > Monitoring > Status.

-Now that you have Monitoring set up, you can add more monitors to keep an eye on other services that you have.
+Now that you have Monitoring set up, you can add more monitors.
 This is by far the easiest and most cost effective solution to avoid unnecessary outages and downtime.
-Plus, you will be able to enjoy my nights and weekends and not have to keep checking up on your web site.